jalalmourad/Scrabble_Project_Group2/README.md

 ScrabbleView.java       A single Java script

+DoubleLetterSquare      A single Java script

+DoubleWordSquare        A single Java script

+TripleLetterSquare      A single Java script

+TripleWordSquare        A single Java script

 UML_M1.png              A single image of a UML diagram for Milestone 1

 UML_M2.png              A single image of a UML diagram for Milestone 2